DrRowland/wireguard-install/README.md

 ### (based on angristan/wireguard-install)

 Will spin up a DigitalOcean server and install and configure WireGuard.
-It then configures your local (client) computer to use this VPN.
+It then configures your local (ubuntu client) computer to use this VPN.

 Assumes you are using **Ubuntu** and have already installed WireGuard.
 (https://www.wireguard.com/install/)